q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 ### Using `import *`

 We have moved all of our functions into modules and we've updated our `__init__.py` file.
-If you use a Python interpreter in a directory which is not directly above your project, you can see the consequences of this.
+If you use a Python interpreter in a directory that is not directly above your project, you can see the consequences of this.
-We can use the `dir` functions to see what is available in a particular module or object:
+We can use the `dir` function to see what is available in a particular module or object:

 ````{tab-set-code}
 ```{code-block} python